dsrsaknp/100xdevs-cohort/coding_playground/1-coding_oop_js/README.md

 6.  arguments object has property named 'callee'.
 Allows the anonymous functions to call recursively.

 7. Suppose, F is function.
-It will have a prototype property by default -> it contains an object -> useful only if this function is used as a constructor -> any object created using this constructor function will have access to the properties of "F.prototype -> some_obj", as if it were its own.
+It will have a prototype property by default -> it contains an object -> useful only if this function is used as a constructor -> any object created using this constructor function will have access to the properties of "F.prototype -> some_obj", as if it were its own (prototypal inheritance concept - mentioned ahead).

 8. Built-in objects as divided into 3 categories: